-John Ferrugia is Denver's most honored and respected investigative reporter.
+John Ferrugia is Denver's most honored investigative reporter.

-He has been honored with a 2011 National Edward R. Murrow Award for his continuing investigation into deaths at the Pueblo Colorado State Mental Institute.
+He earned a National Edward R. Murrow Award in 2011 for his continuing investigation into deaths at the Pueblo Colorado State Mental Institute.
 His reports prompted sweeping changes in policies and procedures at the facility and prompted a grand jury investigation that held the hospital staff responsible for the suffocation of a patient.

 John has been honored with television journalism's most prestigious awards including the DuPont-Columbia Award, three George Foster Peabody Awards, a national Investigative Reporters and Editors (IRE) Award, and has been inducted into the National Academy of TV Arts and Science- Heartland Chapter "Silver Circle" for his career contribution to broadcasting.

 In 2012 John was awarded the Missouri Honor Medal for Distinguished Service in Journalism by the University of Missouri School of Journalism.
 The Medal, given since 1930 for career contributions to journalism, has been awarded to the likes of Walter Cronkite, Tom Brokaw, Charlayne Hunter-Gault, Christiane Amanpour and John Chancellor.

 John Ferrugia joined 7NEWS in 1992, continuing an award-winning career in television journalism that has taken him from the Great Wall in China, to war torn Beirut, to Vatican City.
 He has covered stories involving prime ministers, the pope, and the president, often on Air Force One.

 "I feel I have an obligation to use my talents in some way to improve the community I work and live in," John said.
 "As one of the 'CALL7 Investigators', I can accomplish that."